edsu/json-intro/README.md

 ## A Gentle Introduction to JSON

-This repository contains brief, gentle introductions to JSON for different programming languages.
+This repository contains brief, gentle introductions to JSON for different programming languages for aspiring programmers.
 The idea is to provide a simple introduction to JSON for smart people who don't necessarily know how to program.

-If you'd like to contribute one, or modify an existing one pull requests are welcome (hey this is GitHub!).
-If you simply want to copy an existing one and update it to use your language of choice that's perfectly fine.
+If you'd like to contribute one, or modify an existing one, please send along a pull request (yay, this is GitHub).
+One way to do this is to simply copy an existing one and update it to use your language of choice.

+### Background

 This started as a simple lazyweb [request](https://twitter.com/edsu/status/619520456383709184) on Twitter, which